 The current mainstream international development industry has become bureaucratic mire that is often antithetical to feminist ways of thinking and being.
 Canadian INGOs, on the whole, function as highly gendered spaces that mirror a hierarchical and technocratic corporate culture that is in opposition to feminist goals of social transformation.
-We're talking about an organizational culture which is male-biased, in terms of attitudes, recruitment, working procedures. conditions, structures and Some of this is changing -but it is slow and much is being lost in the process.
-Gender mainstreaming has focused less on changing Gender mainstreaming became the panacea towards 'doing gender' and 'achieving gender equality'.(...)
+We're talking about an organizational culture which is male-biased, in terms of attitudes, recruitment, working conditions, structures and procedures.
+Some of this is changing -but it is slow and much is being lost in the process.
+Gender mainstreaming has focused less on changing the complexity of the deeper gendered subtext of inequality within institutions and organizations and more on the development of gender tools for programmatic implementation.

+For many INGOs gender mainstreaming became the panacea towards 'doing gender' and 'achieving gender equality'.(...)
 Women's rights and empowerment were meant to somehow magically flow out of this process.